frangdelsolar/idfl/DOCUMENTATION.md

 - **Environment Isolation**: Consistent development/production environments
 - **Dependency Management**: Eliminated system-level installations

+### Task 4: (Optional) Excel Upload and Background Task Processing

+## ✅ Completed: Admin Upload and Application Pre-population (Point 1)

+The system now automatically processes uploaded Excel forms to pre-fill the staging tables, significantly reducing manual data entry for the Customer Service role.

+- **Workflow**: Customer Service uploads the application file, and upon saving, the staging data (company info, partners, products) is **automatically populated**.
+- **Robust Data Extraction**:
+  - Pandas is used to read and process the three required Excel sheets (`info`, `supply chain company`, `product`).
+  - **Product Aggregation**: The extraction logic uses **forward-filling (ffill)** and **groupby** to correctly associate raw materials with their respective product and supplier, creating a single clean record per product.

+## ⚠️ Limitation: Batch Processing (Point 2)

+- **Status**: The requirement for **Batch processing** (using a background task queue for file processing) is **Not Yet Implemented**.
+The current file processing is synchronous and blocking.

 ## 🛠️ Project Infrastructure & Tooling

 ### Development Environment